fourlexboehm/flux/README.md

 # Flux

 Flux is a minimal DAW and CLAP host built in Zig.
-It focuses on clip launching, MIDI sequencing, and a tight embedded instrument workflow.
-ZSynth ships as a first-class build target inside this repo.
+It started as a fork of, and was originally designed around, ZSynth (https://github.com/jrachele/zsynth).
+It focuses on a session view workflow (Ableton/Bitwig-style clip launching), MIDI sequencing, and a tight embedded instrument workflow.
+There is no arrangement view and no audio clips by design.

+Core features:
+- Session view clip launcher with MIDI clips
+- High-performance concurrent audio engine with a job-based graph
+- CLAP plugin hosting (including the built-in ZSynth instrument)
+- DAWproject (`.dawproject`) as the primary project format for compatibility
+- Undo/redo history for editing operations

 ## Status

 Flux is early-stage and experimental.
-Expect breaking changes while the audio graph, clip system, and plugin hosting mature.
+Expect breaking changes while the session workflow, audio graph, and plugin hosting mature.

 ## Build